eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 It's important to contextualize the fundamental assumptions of the leader rule.
 To apply it, we are assuming that voters have some information on who the front-runners are, that they can identify a leader and challenger.
 We assume that we walk into the voting booth, cast our vote, and almost surely the leader wins and our vote was a drop in the ocean.
 But, *just in case*, our vote might just be a lottery ticket which breaks a tie favorably.
 But what if your information is wrong, or determining the leader and challenger with certainty is simply infeasible?

 The fact that your vote is most likely a drop in the ocean goes both ways.
-It means that your vote is unlikely to be decisive, but it also means that your vote is unlikely to be *wrong* in a way that actively hurts you if you make some sort of strategic error (since Approval voting cannot [actively betray your preferences](../av-stratproof){:target="_blank"}).
+It means that your vote is unlikely to be decisive, but it also means that your vote is unlikely to be *wrong* in a way that actively hurts you if you make some sort of strategic error (since Approval voting cannot [actively betray your preferences](../av-stratproof){:target="_blank"} like Ranked Choice Voting).
 The leader rule is simply a reliable heuristic, and helps you bring the outcome to be better than or equal to what you expect.

 However, when in doubt, you can fairly reliably fall back on an ["honest ballot" strategy](../av-stratproof){:target="_blank"}, and just vote with your gut.
 As discussed in that post, Approval has some very nice safety guarantees that make it fairly safe to just vote for everyone you find "acceptable" (however you define that), without worrying about the strategic implications of your vote (maybe include a preferable frontrunner if you have one).
 Further, when you vote for everyone you find acceptable, you maximize the chance of any acceptable candidate winning, since your ballot does maximal work for the candidates you vote for (which is not a given in other voting methods).